 Consumer Confidence in Ireland averaged 85.77 points from 1996 until 2022, reaching an all time high of 130.90 points in January of 2000 and a record low of 39.60 points in July of 2008.
 This page provides the latest reported value for - Ireland Consumer Confidence - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Ireland Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on December of 2022.

-Consumer Confidence in Ireland is expected to be 84.00 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Confidence in Ireland to stand at 89.00 in 12 months time.
-In the long-term, the Ireland Consumer Confidence is projected to trend around 105.00 Index Points in 2020, according to our econometric models.
+Consumer Confidence in Ireland is expected to be 45.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Ireland Consumer Confidence is projected to trend around 101.00 points in 2023 and 104.00 points in 2024, according to our econometric models.